g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Add Element as JSON Schema / Value
 - [x] Emplace method to add new values
 - [x] Rename addParameter to append to be consistent

-- [ ] Fare il test per ParameterList::append(nullptr)
+- [x] Fare il test per ParameterList::append(nullptr)
-- [ ] check that if the paramter name change, so it should be in the list or I cannot find it by name
+- [x] check that if the paramter name change, the list automatically update
+- [x] test the first element in the list has index 0.
+- [x] addParameter(Parameter *parameter) should fail with same object renamed

-- [ ] Add a description property
+- [x] Add a description property
-- [ ] Add a tooltip property
+- [x] Add a tooltip property

-- [ ] fare il test con addParameter(Parameter *parameter) in cui aggiungo
-lo stesso oggetto con 2 nomi diversi.

 -> Gestione dei preset di tutta la pagina
   Raccolgo i nomi e poi faccio una lista per applicarli?

-- [ ] test the first element in the list has index 0.
-    --> come si comporta m_parametersByIndex.insert(m_nextParameterIndex++, parameter)?
-    il primo elemento è lo 0?

 - [ ] Update documentation

 --- TEST COVERAGE REPORT
-  ParameterList header file (parameterlist.h:21-57) and the existing tests (test_parameterlist.cpp), here are the methods that are NOT covered by tests:

   Untested ParameterList Methods:

-  Constructors:
-  1. ParameterList(const QJsonObject &schemaList, const QJsonObject& valueList, QObject *parent = nullptr) - The
-  constructor that takes both schema and value JSON objects is not directly tested (only individual schemaFromJson and valuesFromJson are tested)

-  Access Methods:

-  2. indexOf(Parameter* parameter) - Line 47 in header - Only indexOf(const QString& name) is tested
+  2. indexOf(Parameter* parameter) - Line 47 in header -
+      Only indexOf(const QString& name) is tested
-  3. contains(Parameter* parameter) - Line 49 in header - Only contains(const QString& name) is tested
+  3. contains(Parameter* parameter) - Line 49 in header -
+      Only contains(const QString& name) is tested

   Overloaded Methods:

-  4. removeParameter(Parameter* parameter) - Line 40 in header - Only removeParameter(const QString& name) is tested
+  4. removeParameter(Parameter* parameter) - Line 40 in header -
+    Only removeParameter(const QString& name) is tested
-  5. addParameter(const QJsonObject& schema, const QJsonObject& value) - Line 39 in header - This method is tested, but could use more edge cases
+  5. addParameter(const QJsonObject& schema, const QJsonObject& value) - Line 39 in header -
+  This method is tested, but could use more edge cases

   Signal Testing:
   While signals are tested in some cases, there could be more comprehensive signal testing for:
   - countChanged signal in edge cases
   - parameterAdded signal with different scenarios
   - parameterRemoved signal with different scenarios

   Edge Cases Not Fully Covered:
   6. Boundary testing for parameter(int index) with invalid indices (partially tested)
   7. Memory management scenarios when parameters are deleted externally
   8. JSON constructor edge cases with malformed or empty JSON objects

-  Summary: The main untested methods are the overloaded versions of indexOf, contains, removeParameter that take Parameter* objects instead of strings, and the JSON constructor.
-The core functionality is well-tested, but these specific method overloads need coverage.

 ### Test AppParameterBasicUsage
-Application that shows all elements and some feature for Paramter
+- [x] Application that shows all elements and some feature for Paramter
-- [ ] Add tooltip parameter
+- [x] Add tooltip parameter
+- [x] Add the visible parameter

 ### Test AppParameterListBenchmark
 - [x] Performance for Parameter and ParameterList using new and using JSON